6 Tips for Buying a New Car

 A woman opening the door of a new carShutterstock

-1. Figure Out Your New Car Budget
+1. Determine Your New Car Budget

 2. Know What Kind of Car and Features You Want

-3. Research Which Cars Meet Your Needs
+3. Research Cars That Meet Your Needs

 4. Shop Around and Compare Prices

-5. Go for a Test-Drive
+5. Go For a Test Drive

 A car is a major purchase, so it's best not to rush the process.
-Take all the time you need to figure out which car is right for you.
-If you need more than one test-drive, then go for more than one test-drive.
+Make time to figure out which car is right for you.
+If you need more than one test drive, go for more than one test drive.
 Ask as many questions as you need to be comfortable with your choice.
+Never be pressured into buying a car before you're absolutely positive it's the right car for you.

 This site is for educational purposes only.
 The third parties listed are not affiliated with Capital One and are solely responsible for their opinions, products and services.
 Capital One does not provide, endorse or guarantee any third-party product, service, information or recommendation listed above.
 The information presented in this article is believed to be accurate at the time of publication, but is subject to change.
 The images shown are for illustration purposes only and may not be an exact representation of the product.
 The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.